piano-man/git_rate/README.md

 and many more

-It also gives each user a percentile score based on the number of users using GitRate.
+It also gives each user a percentile score based on the number of users using GitRate and suggestions to improve their rank.

 **It is a very powerful tool which can be used by organisations and hackathons alike to shortlist and analyse candidates with the feature to select language preference.**